 Robber handed 30-year jail term for ‘terrifying’ raid on home of Ashley Cole

-The footballer was tied up in the attack while holding his young daughter.
+Ashley Cole: Robber handed 30-year jail term for ‘terrifying’ raid on home of former England footballer

+The ex-Chelsea and Arsenal defender and his partner Sharon Canu had suffered psychological impacts that ‘cannot be overstated’

 A “chillingly ruthless” robber who was part of a gang who tied up former England footballer Ashley Cole in front of his children and threatened to cut off his fingers has been jailed for 30 years.